kitkat119/bank_tech_test/README.md

 # Bank

 A practice tech test, in which I have practiced OOP and TTD.
-Test coverage is currently 100%.
 I have used the Single Responsibility Principle when breaking down the classes, as follows:

 __account__    - holds the balance and accepts deposits and withdrawals of money

+__accountList__   - stores the new accounts to its array and finds specific elements of that array

-__bank__    - allows creation of an account and stores all accounts.
-Lets the customer find their account in order to deposit/withdraw money and then request a statement.
+__bank__    - allows creation of an account, lets the customer find their account in order to deposit/withdraw money and also request a statement.

 __printer__    - prints the statement